z1fire/rps/README.md

-# rps
+# Rock Paper Scissors
-a very simple terminal rock, paper, scissors game
+A very simple terminal rock, paper, scissors game.
+This is my first attempt at a working program in rust let alone any language